 Continuing on years of exclusive Canadian research, CTAM Canada presents another insightful study commissioned from Charlton Research.
 Presented at the 2016 Broadcaster Forum, this report tracks changing trends in video consumption throughout the Canadian television ecosystem.

 Particular areas of focus include: channel selection in a pick and pay world, changing attitudes towards pay television and awareness of new video platforms by key demographics.

 This comprehensive and insightful study conducted by Charlton Research, and commissioned by CTAM Canada, delves into Canadians’ consumption of video content whether through the traditional television system or over-the-top.
 Particular areas of focus include cord-cutting, the new Pick and Pay regime, and use of TV Everywhere products.

 TV in Transition: Insights into the Future of TV (Oct 2015)

 In this report, Media Technology Monitor uses Numeris viewership numbers and survey data to provide excellent insight into various market shifts in the Canadian television industry.
 The presentation includes various looks at what is behind the changing numbers we see...
 Who is consuming online TV and why?
 What is motivating people to forego television subscriptions?
 How do language and age demographics factor in?

-Please log in (at the top right of the screen) to view the full library of research content available to CTAM Canada members.
+Please log in to view the full library of research content available to CTAM Canada members.
 If you have not visited this new site, you will need to set up a new password.
 Thank you.

 CTAM Canada conducts extensive national research every year.
 Interested in sponsoring CTAM Canada's research?
 Contact us at email@example.com